bruhitsyandrea/College/README.md

 ## CSE13s
 This is the class I took in college that teaches the applicaton on C Language.

+## CSE30
+This is the python class I took

 ## DO-DIE
 This is a task tracker app project I am still making in progress with my friends <br>
 Here is the link: <br>